vdeminstitute/ERT/README.md

 # Episodes of Regime Transformation (ERT) dataset

-#### NOTE we provide here mainly for non-R users the ERT dataset as csv. file (click the green clone or download button) - however, we recommend using our [vdemdata R package](https://github.com/vdeminstitute/vdemdata) since one huge advantage of the package is that it allows to flexibly set parameters for generating the ERT dataset.
+#### NOTE: we provide here mainly for non-R users the ERT dataset as csv. file (click the green clone or download button) - however, we recommend using our [vdemdata R package](https://github.com/vdeminstitute/vdemdata) since one huge advantage of the package is that it allows to flexibly set parameters for generating the ERT dataset.

 #### For details see the attached ERT Codebook.